tudelft-reit/REIT-Python-Package-Template/README.md

   - `Apache-2.0`
   - `GPL-3.0`
 - `python_name`: The name of your project when you do `import name` (and potentially `pip install name`).
 This should be a valid Python package name (use underscores instead of hyphens, for example).
-- `typing`: Whether to use `mypy` for type checking.
-If you're not sure, I'd recommend basic checks (second option).
 - `python_version_range`: The range of Python versions to support.
 This will be used to set the `python_requires` field in `pyproject.toml`.
 Defaults to `>=3.10`.
 - `environment_manager`: whether to use `uv` or `pixi` for managing the python environment.